Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Other notes

 He can't contribute to infinite jumps since his air special ends in a downsmash.
 This makes him bad for wallzipping as well.
 He actually gains a surprising amount of height during a wallzip before the downsmash and he *could* probably get over some wall with it, but the lack of steering while in air makes utilizing the extra height that much more difficult.
 Overall, you'd have to be quite desperate to consider using Dian Wei for a wallzip.

+## Gan Ning

+• Power / Efficacy + Power

+### Good angled glitch

+He can bypass up to medium-thick walls with sprint attack.

+### Great high jump

+His highest known solo jump is jump -> air special -> regular air attack, which is enough to cross tier 2 in Luoyang.

+### Average infinite jump

+His air special is slightly slow to spam, but it allows hovering and even slight height gain in an infinite jump.

+### Other notes

+Gan Ning's air charge attack has a faster-than-average falling speed.
+Could be useful if you have to fall down quickly at some point.
+Although he shares weapon with Jia Xu, Jia Xu's air charge attack falls down much slower.

+You hear annoying bells whenever running around with this character.

 ## Guo Jia